-We will audit the City's basic financial statements as of and for the year ended December 31, 2012 and 2011.
+We will audit the City's basic financial statements as of and for the year ended December 31, 2019.
 We are pleased to confirm our acceptance and our understanding of this audit engagement by means of this letter.
-The objective of an audit is to express our opinion concerning whether the basic financial statements present fairly, in all material respects, the City's financial position, changes in financial position and required budgetary comparisons, in conformity with U.S. generally accepted accounting principles.
+The objective of an audit is to express our opinion concerning whether the basic financial statements and related notes present fairly, in all material respects, the City's financial position, changes in financial position, and required budgetary in conformity with U.S. generally accepted accounting principles.

-We expect to deliver our report on or about October 31, 2013.
+We expect to deliver our report on or about September 30, 2020.